Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Suppresses: Nervous and volatile

-    *Add ability that multiplies sleep needs by 90% and decrease conciousness by -10% for a day.
+    *Adds ability that multiplies sleep needs by 90% and decrease conciousness by -10% for a day.

 7. Preomnor